AlexmagToast/LinuxCNC-LubeDude/README.md

 # Installation
 - move lubedude.py to  /usr/bin and make it executable with chmod +x
 - add to your hal file: loadusr lubedude
+- connect lubedude inputs to your IO's
+- enjoy

 # License